 There is this amazing bar Grotte Del Huesca which is totally cool as it’s built into the rock and is basically inside a huge cave!
-It was very spectacular to be in and the prices were pretty average considering its such a special place.
+It was very spectacular to be in and the prices were pretty reasonable considering its such a special place.
 Even if you decide to sit outside there are some nice views of the old town.
 They also played some really cool alternative indie music which for me, made it even better!

 My favourite Part

 I walked up to “Jesus” (Statue at the top of the hill) and it was one of the best parts of Cuenca for me.
 It wasn’t too far maybe 1 hour walk from the centre and possible in flip-flops although you may find it easier in proper shoes.
 I really enjoyed the walk, it was around 9pm (in August) so there were not too many people around and it meant we managed to see the last of the sunset from the top.
 It is a really chilled place to sit and a place I would probably like to go and sit and think or talk about the meaning of life with someone.